swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 # How do I include multiple lists in the same table? <a name="lists"></a>

-This example uses the Orders dataset.
+This example uses the Orders dataset to create combined lists of total sales and product quantities, by product category and region.

 ![](screenshots/combined-lists.PNG)